 That deal not only consolidated Reliance’s position in the country’s still-evolving organised retailing space, but also complicated the future of Amazon and Walmart’s Flipkart businesses in India.

-The deal will help Reliance accelerate and provide “support to millions of small merchants in increasing their competitiveness and enhance their income during these challenging times,” Reliance said in the statement announcing the Future Group takeover.
+It will help Reliance accelerate and provide “support to millions of small merchants in increasing their competitiveness and enhance their income during these challenging times,” Reliance said in the statement announcing the Future Group takeover.

 Over recent weeks Reliance also announced a slew of acquisitions in the e-commerce space including an online pharmacy Netmeds, Grab (last-mile logistics), C-Square (analytics and resource planning), NowFloats (software solutions for SMEs) and Fynd (fashion e-commerce), to strengthen its online capabilities.